 At the countrywide level, the racial-ethnic distribution of dental assisting majors is as follows:

 |Hispanic or Latino||419|

-Americans aren’t the only ones with an interest in Dental Assisting.
+Dental Assisting appeals to people across the globe.
 About 0.2% of those with this major are international students.

 How Much Do Dental Assisting/Assistant Majors Make?